Medical Gaslighting in Lyme Disease: How Symptom Dismissal Delays Diagnosis

 Healthcare-Induced Trauma: A Cumulative Effect

-Unlike a single traumatic event, this type of injury builds over time.
+Unlike a single traumatic event, this type of injury often builds over time.

 Each appointment that ends in disbelief reinforces the same message: your experience is not reliable.

-This cumulative effect can shape how patients engage with care moving forward.
+This cumulative effect may shape how patients engage with healthcare moving forward.

 Why Naming Medical Gaslighting Matters